 Make it Easy for Your Customers

-It really doesn’t have to be that hard to deliver what your customers want.
-If you know they need refined search options, then you should provide refined search options.
+It’s not difficult to deliver what your customers want.
+If you know they need refined search options, provide refined search options.

-You might also want to focus the spotlight on your products, not your competitors.
-That’s another issue with the aggregate sites – your products are going to be presented alongside those of your competition.
-Unless your customers are brand loyal, sending them to a listing site means that they will potentially select your competitor’s product over your own.
+You should also highlight your products, not your competitors.
+That’s another issue with the aggregate sites.
+Your products are presented alongside your competition’s products.
+Unless your customers are brand loyal, sending them to a listing site means they may select your competitor’s product.

-Combined, these are compelling reasons to provide a method to search, select, and to specify your building products on your website, rather than sending them to an aggregate site.
+These are compelling reasons to provide a method to search, select and specify your building products on your website, rather than sending them to an aggregate site.

 The Concora Digital Experience Platform Makes it Easy to Find the Right Building Materials

-The Concora Digital Experience Platform (DxP) was built to address the unique needs of building product manufacturers who are seeking to have their commercial building products specified in the design and then sold for use in construction.
+The Concora Digital Experience Platform (DxP) addresses the unique needs of building product manufacturers who want to have their commercial building products specified in the design and purchased.

-Similar to an eCommerce website, users can easily drill down to the precise products they need by just ticking a couple of checkboxes.
-They can go from thousands of results to a refined group of relevant results in a couple of seconds.
+With Concora, users can easily drill down to the precise products they need by ticking a couple of checkboxes.
+They can go from thousands of results to a refined group of relevant results in seconds.

 Does that sound interesting?
-If so, we invite you to book a live demonstration of the Concora DxP to see how it works for yourself.
+If so, we invite you to book a live demonstration of the Concora DxP to see how it works.